-FEATURED REVIEWSDair Devil is book four in an unsurpassed series of historical romances.
-Hard for me to choose a favorite so far but Dair Devil is going to be hard to top.
-What a cast of characters Brant has blessed us with.
-Some old and already endeared to the reader and some new and candidly outlandish, wonderful ones.
-Each book so far in this series of charmers definitely stands on its own merit but following along on the path each of these characters lives take is a joy.
-Dair Devil starts as a joyous romp and evolves into a mesmerizing page turner.
-Any fan of historical romance is sure to fall in love with this series and by extension its author Lucinda Brant.
+A joyous romp evolves into a mesmerizing page turner.
+Each book so far in this series of charmers definitely stands on its own merit but following along on the path each of these characters lives is a joy.
+Any fan of historical romance is sure to fall in love with this series and its author Lucinda Brant.

-Lucinda Brant continues the saga of the Roxton family and delights her fans with another passionate romance.
-Set in the 1770s, the story encompasses politics and intrigue, both at home and abroad, and also the secrets and lies a great and powerful family perhaps needs to conceal!
-The author takes readers right into the heart of this wonderful romance, and they will experience each heartbeat and thrilling moment as Dair and Rory discover and explore their love.
-Readers who have been avidly following the Roxton series will be delighted to pick up on clues from previous books.
+Politics and intrigue, at home and abroad, and secrets and lies a great and powerful family needs conceal!
+Readers avidly following the Roxtons will be delighted to pick up on clues from previous books.
 Ms. Brant has a way of intertwining those threads into a constantly developing tapestry.
 Highly recommended.

-Mr. Wyndham has a different voice for every cast member, males and females, all of them distinct from one another.
-Some of the differentiations are via accent but he seems to have a multitude of character voices in his repertoire and it makes listening even more delightful.
-The performance was flawless and sublime.
+Mr. Wyndham’s performance was flawless and sublime.
 The emotions, humour, pathos and pacing were stellar.
 I am running out of superlatives.
 Seriously, I can’t recommend his narration highly enough.
 Lucinda Brant made an outstanding choice when she picked Alex Wyndham for her audiobooks.
-I want them all. *grabby hands*
+I want them all.